ehcho0222/points-idle/README.md

-# bad-idle-game
+# Points Idle
-This is a bad idle game.\
+This is a game where you click to get points.\
-This is my first attempt of making an idle game.\
-It does not have much features.
+## Features